CristoferSoler/Seel-17-18/django-wiki/Scripts/bsiCrawler/mdEn/N/Implementation notes for building block INF.1 General Building.md

 #### INF.1.M9 Safety Concept for Building Use [Planner, Information Security Officer (ISB)]

-The prerequisite for creating an effective security concept is the determination of the protection requirements of the business processes operated in a building and the definition of the fundamental protection goals, which often result from the business activity.
+The prerequisite for the development of an effective security concept is the determination of the protection requirements of the business processes operated in a building and the definition of the fundamental protection goals, which often result from the business activity.
 Subsequently, a practicable and economical security concept for the use of a building will be developed.
 Taking into account the various safety aspects of a building, building on the protection objectives, appropriate safety measures should be established for the various areas while maintaining a defined safety level.
 It should be ensured that all accesses are so controlled and secured that no unauthorized persons can enter the areas to be protected.

 This consideration must almost always be supplemented by further measures against unauthorized intrusion or creeping.
 An overview of this is the measure INF.1.M 27 Burglary Protection.